taurusilver7/next-auth/README.md

 Encrypt the password before storing in the databse during the register server action with `bcrypt`

+Restrict a logged in user before email verification.
+The field `emaiiVerified` in User model restricts the next-auth to never allow a user to completely login.

+Follow the [guide](https://authjs.dev/guides/upgrade-to-v5) to update the next-auth to V.5

+Create a configuration file for next-auth, along with an auth api route at `/app/api/auth/[...nextauth]/route.ts`.

+The Auth requires a secret to encrypt cookies, JWT & other sensitive information.
+Generate a good secret value [here](https://authjs.dev/reference/core/errors#missingsecret) for production.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: